 The Truth About Hardwood

-Carpet may hold heat better during winters (which can reduce the amount of heat loss), but they also wear down.
+The carpet may hold heat better during winters (which can reduce the amount of heat loss), but they also wear down.
 Stains can permanently mark them.
 You will also need to rent out expensive equipment to give the carpets in question proper deep-clean.
-A lot can happen over the years, which, for one reason or other, can have you replacing the carpets throughout your home.
+A lot can happen over the years, which, for one reason or another, can have you replacing the carpets throughout your home.
 Hardwood, especially when it is made of woods such as balsa, beech, mahogany, oak, teak, or walnut, can last a lifetime and still look beautiful.
 In the long run, the less wasteful and more eco-friendly choice would be the hardwood flooring.

 Not all hardwood flooring is equal, of course.
 Softwood flooring made of cedar or pine has a lower density and is prone to scratches.
 To remove these, you would have to sand down the floor’s varnish and stain and redo it from there.
 While technically, this means you won’t have to gut the flooring completely, it can be a very long and even expensive process.